baoluu879/Challenger/readme.md

   Type  "composer dump-autoload" </br>
   then, "php artisan db:seed" </br>
   After this you will have all the database environment setting up for you.
+<p>Third, </p>
-Third, to make you that you have the right version.
+to make you that you have the right version.
 Do "composer update".
 It will get the latest version of composer for you to run this project.</br>
+<p>Fourth, </p>
-Fourth, to check the result. </br>
+to check the result. </br>
   Type, php artisan serve </br>
   Then, access by this link.